Have you been diagnosed with a brain tumour? Order your free information pack.

 The MHRA has worked with the Government and Pfizer to issue advice to medical practitioners and The Faculty of Sexual and Reproductive Healthcare says it will continue to monitor the evidence.

-The NHS guidance on injectable contraceptives is here
+For further reading, the NHS guidance on injectable contraceptives is here

 Why more research is needed

+This highlights the need for further research into the causes and potential treatments for all brain tumour types.
 Evaluating similar data about populations in other countries would help us better understand the relationship between hormone treatments and the risk of developing a brain tumour.

 If you have further questions or concerns, our Information and Support team is here to help.